Gingerbread Goodies: Teachers That Give Blog Hop

 If you teach the younger grades, they might really enjoy practicing their addition facts by playing some gingerbread cover-up.

-You’ll need some dice and the game board for this low-prep game.
-The kids just roll two diced and add them.
-Then they cover up the sum on the game board.
+For this low-prep game, you’ll need some dice and the game board.
+The kids roll two dice and add them.
+Then, they cover up the sum on the game board.
 The player who has the most spots covered at the end wins.

 Those of you teaching older kids can use this freebie with two activities.
 The first activity is simply a multiplication chart to fill in.
 I don’t know about you, but I always find kids need tons of practice to memorize multiplication facts.
 The second activity is a mixed review of addition and subtraction.
 Once they’ve completed the problems, they color it to reveal a gingerbread man.